mslonina/Mechanic/README.md

 - [Short introduction](Overview.md)
 - [User and developer guide](examples/UserGuide.md)

-Ifyou are going to use this code, or its parts, please consider referring to the Authors by the following paper:
+If you are going to use this code, or its parts, please consider referring to the Authors by the following paper:

 Slonina M., Gozdziewski K., Migaszewski C.